Switching polarisation (1)

-In an electric field, E, a polarised material lowers its energy by –P.E, (where P is the polarisation).
-Any dipole moments which lie parallel to the electric field are lowered in energy, while moments that lie perpendicular to the field are higher in energy and moments that lie anti-parallel are even higher in energy, (+P.E).
+In an electric field, E, a polarised material lowers its (volume-normalized) free energy by –P.E, (where P is the polarisation).
+Any dipole moments which lie parallel to the electric field are lowered in free energy, while moments that lie perpendicular to the field are higher in free energy and moments that lie anti-parallel are even higher in free energy, (+P.E).

 This introduces a driving force to minimise the free energy, such that all dipole moments align with the electric field.